 - Project Pericles' Nonpartisan Voter Education Modules

-Being able to support all students to engage fully in discussions can be challenging, but is a critical responsiblity of a civically engaged campus.
-U-M's CRLT offers multiple resources for supporting all your students during and after election season.
+Being able to support all students to engage fully in discussions can be challenging, but it is a critical responsiblity of a civically engaged campus.
+We offer this step-by-step planning guide as one template for planning election-related discussions in the classroom.

 You can work with colleagues and others to engage more deeply in civic issues:

 - Hold a meeting with other faculty to strategize ways to support students' learning around civic engagement

 - Host a panel with faculty or other experts to talk about specific issues